CodingTrain/thecodingtrain.com/content/pages/guides/passenger-showcase-guide.md

 ## Submitting a Pull Request

-[Return to the main branch](https://github.com/CodingTrain/thecodingtrain.com/tree/main), and select "Compare & pull request" (or go to the “Pull requests” tab and create a pull request by selecting "New pull request", then "compare: main" and choosing `your-branch-name` from the dropdown)
+[Return to the main branch](https://github.com/CodingTrain/thecodingtrain.com/tree/main), and select "Compare & pull request" (or go to the “Pull requests” tab and create a pull request by selecting "New pull request", then "compare: main" and choosing `your-branch-name` from the dropdown).

+If you would like to opt out of having your work featured on social media, please note in the comments field of your pull request.

 ![Uploading thumbnail](./passenger-showcase/pullrequest1.png)
 ![Uploading thumbnail](./passenger-showcase/pullrequest2.png)